The Champion: A Teenager Talks About Obstacles and Victories

 My senior year is going so great right now.
 I started the first quarter of with all As.
 I couldn't be any happier.
 I could be victim all my life because of the people who have hurt me, but it's my life, and I promise you with everything I've got, I will succeed in life.
 Every obstacle that comes in the way of my life best believe, I will run right through it

-Hezikiah Reed is a senior at Ponitz CTC High School.
+Hezikiah Reed is a graduate of Ponitz CTC High School.
+He is now a Senior at Central State University, studying Mass Communications.
 Special Thanks to Ponitz Radio media arts instructors Joanne Viskup and Jeffrey Crowell and to Katie Davis.
 Learn more at the school's website: http://ponitzctc.org/

 Dayton Youth Radio is supported by the Virginia W. Kettering Foundation and the Ohio Arts Council